 - Rooms with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork due to radiator or baseboard heat.
+- Older houses that don’t have ductwork because of radiator or baseboard heat.

-Our Pros Can Take Care of All Your Mini-Split Installation Needs
+Our Professionals Can Take on All Your Mini-Split Installation Needs

 From helping you select the right model to knowledgeably installing it, our pros at Dave's Diversified Services can take care of all your mini-split installation needs.
 Give us a call at 540-636-3396 now to find out how a mini-split system can make your house comfier and to request your free estimate!